stayugly/lavamachine/site/content/portfolio/_index.md

   headline: Atelier
   reverse: false
   text: >-
-    Made with AnimVr in Virtual Reality.
-Fun to do.
-I used a spherical photograph of my room as background and modeled everything onto it.
-I was scared a couple of times because I saw myself taking a photo behind me....in VR everything is a bit confusing ...
-I had to project it onto a sphere because of the file size limit of Sketchfab, but still interesting piece even without stereoscopic.
+    My Workingspace.
+Entirely made in Virtual Reality.
+I used a spherical photograph of my room as reference background and modeled everything onto it.
+I was scared a couple of times because I saw myself taking a photo behind me.
+In VR everything is a bit confusing at first..
 videoList:
   video1:
     headline: Time Machine